 On November 18, 2011, the WSU Board of Regents approved an $80 million project to add premium suites and club seats to Martin Stadium.
 The Cougar Football Project will be privately funded through donations, premium seating revenue and increased revenue from the recently complete Pac-12 television contract, which goes into effect beginning with the 2012-13 academic year.

 The Washington State University Board of Regents gave approval on November 16, 2012 for a $61 million football operation building to be constructed.
-The construction process began on November 25 with completion expected to be in June, 2014.
+The construction process began on November 25 with completion in June, 2014.

 The completed football operations building is approximately 75,000 square-foot that enhances the everyday experience of current Cougar student-athletes while providing a centerpiece for WSU to use in recruiting future Cougar stars.
 The operations building finally puts the WSU football program on a level playing field with its Pac-12 brethren in terms of facilities.